The team

 Director of Corpus Curation

-Leads corpus quality control and consistency across the pre-training pipeline.
-Nam defines and enforces the curation standards that govern artifact handling, device-specific metadata schema, and what enters the LBM training corpus — the quality gate between raw EEG collection and model training.
-His background spans signal processing across demanding real-world environments: at Halliburton, he built acoustic signal processing systems for downhole leak detection in oil wells, developed ML classification pipelines for leak characterisation, and designed embedded firmware for drive-by-wire control of tractor tools operating thousands of feet underground.
-Earlier at BlackBerry he developed audio localisation algorithms prototyped on DSP hardware.
-Prior work included statistical software development for clinical research and pharmaceutical drug trials.
+The engineering authority behind the quality of the data the Large Brain Model trains on.
+Nam owns the curation standards that govern every step between raw EEG collection and the pre-training pipeline; artifact classification protocols, device-specific metadata schemas, and the consistency gates that determine what enters the corpus.
+His background is in signal processing under conditions where data quality has physical consequences.
+At Halliburton, he built acoustic signal processing systems for downhole leak detection in oil wells, developed ML classification pipelines for leak characterisation, and designed embedded firmware for drive-by-wire control of tractor tools operating thousands of feet underground.
+At BlackBerry, he developed audio localisation algorithms prototyped on DSP hardware.
+Earlier work spanned statistical software development for clinical research and pharmaceutical drug trials; environments where metadata integrity and pipeline consistency are non-negotiable.
 Twenty-one granted US patents.
-The combination of rigorous real-world signal processing experience, embedded systems depth, and familiarity with data quality requirements in regulated environments makes him well-suited to the corpus governance role: EEG curation at scale requires the same discipline as industrial signal processing — systematic artifact classification, metadata integrity, and pipeline consistency across heterogeneous hardware configurations.
-Australia-based.
+EEG curation at the scale of 197.5M channel-minutes across heterogeneous hardware requires exactly this discipline: systematic artifact classification, rigorous schema enforcement, and pipeline rigour built from years of signal processing where failure is not recoverable.

 Tan Le